- 1. Welcome to Chicago 4.23 1533 plays

 Need a gift for a gifted musician?

-The sound of The Malex Kings is the result of the work of two artists, Max Malon, guitarist born in Marseille (France) and Alex Pellicer, music producer from Zaragoza (Spain).
+The sound of The Malex Kings is the result of the work of , Max Malon, guitarist born in Marseille (France) and Alex Pellicer, music producer from Zaragoza (Spain).
 All the tracks were recorded and self edited in a home studio.

 Urban concepts" is about the evolution of american music and its developement in urban societies.
 Blues, Rock, Funk, Jazz, Hip Hop and even Hard Rock are the generes boarded in this album.
 From John Lee Hooker to Jimi Hendrix, and nedless to say James Brown, this project is also a tribute to the greatest artists, the innovators, the genius of music.